 - 2 to 3 tablespoons water

 Peel the apples, if desired.
-Core them and then dice or cut into uniform wedges.
-Or, slice the apples crosswise to make thin circles.
+Core them and then dice or cut into thin, uniform wedges.
+Or, slice the cored apples crosswise to make thin circles.

-Melt the butter in a heavy skillet or saute pan over medium-low heat.
-Add the chopped or sliced apples, brown sugar, cinnamon, nutmeg, and 2 tablespoons of water.
+Melt the butter in a heavy skillet or saute pan over medium heat.
+When the butter has melted and begins to foam, add the chopped or sliced apples, brown sugar, cinnamon, nutmeg, and 2 tablespoons of water.

-Saute, stirring, for 15 to 20 minutes, or until apples are tender and glazed with the syrup.
-Add more water if necessary.
+Cook for 15 to 20 minutes, stirring frequently, or until the apples are tender and the sugar mixture has become syrupy.

 The apples make a delicious side dish or condiment with pork or ham.
 They are also excellent served with breakfast or as a dessert with some whipped cream or ice cream.